alexcoppe/number_of_fasta_seqs/README.md

 # number_of_fasta_seqs
-#### :microscope: A program to count the number of sequences in a FASTA file
+#### :pill: A program to count the number of sequences in a FASTA file

 ### Compiling the software